RitLuck/New_theme/content/technical/2023/06/index.md

     Reason why we get this error is Microsoft has currently suspended the free grant of parallel jobs for public projects and some private projects in newly created organizations.
 However, you have the option to request this grant by submitting a request.
 This change does not impact existing organizations and projects.
 Please be aware that it may take 2-3 business days for Microsoft to respond to your request for the free tier. https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted

-    Now if you're impatient like me and want to see the code being deployed asap then you're in luck.
+    Now if you're impatient like me and want to see the code being deployed asap then there is a workaround.

 #### Creating your own agent.